-The study looks at a range of innovative multi-stahekolder partnerships, called Product Development Partnerships (PDPs).
-PDPs work as virtual orchestras by acting as systems facilitators, aggregating funding and technical expertise from public, private, academic and philanthropic sectors to develop vaccines, drugs and other technologies for diseases of poverty.
-They include Medicines for Malaria Venture (MMV), TB Alliance, Drugs for Neglected Diseases initiative (DNDi), Foundation for Innovative New Diagnostics (FIND), PATH, IAVI and many others.
-They were formed two decades ago to address the so-called 10/90 gap which strikingly still persists today.
+The study looks at a range of innovative non-profit multi-stakeholder organizations, called product development partnerships (PDPs).
+PDPs work as virtual orchestras by acting as R&D systems facilitators, aggregating funding and technical expertise from public, private, academic and philanthropic sectors to develop vaccines, drugs and other technologies for diseases of poverty.
+They include Medicines for Malaria Venture (MMV), TB Alliance, Drugs for Neglected Diseases initiative (DNDi), Foundation for Innovative New Diagnostics (FIND), PATH, (International AIDS Vaccine Initiative (IAVI), European Vaccine Initiative (EVI), International Partnerships for Microbicides (IPM), Innovative Vector Control Consortium (IVCC) and Tuberculosis Vaccine Initiative (TBVI), among others.
+They were formed 20 years ago to address the so-called 10/90 gap which strikingly still persists today.
 This gap shows that only 10% of worldwide resources devoted to health research are put towards health in developing countries, where over 90% of all preventable deaths exist, according to the findings by the Forum on Health Research for Development in 1990.